Lilacoding/Lilacoding/README.md

 - 👋 Hi, I’m @Lilacoding
-- 👀 I’m interested in Python and data science
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Python development
+- 🌱 I’m currently learning Ruby development
-- 💞️ I’m looking to collaborate on Python-related projects
+- 💞️ I’m looking to collaborate on Ruby-related projects
 - 📫 How to reach me by email

 <!---